 The final dataset that was used in the analysis (after cleaning and validation) also only contained those campaigns that were completed (their timeline was expired) at the time of data acquisition.
-This resulted in a total dataset of 400,068 unique campaigns: 246,397 Indiegogo campaigns, and 153,671 Kickstarter campaigns.
+This resulted in a total dataset of 400,068 unique campaigns; 246,397 Indiegogo campaigns, and 153,671 Kickstarter campaigns.

 Measurement & Analysis

 The analysis is essentially a snapshot of completed crowdfunding activity on both Kickstarter and Indiegogo by ~ August 7th, 2014.
 This snapshot of crowdfunding activity contained 99% of completed Kickstarter campaigns and we believe also contained all of the completed Indiegogo campaigns.
 There was no data extrapolation needed to approximate total values for the entire population set on the platforms (with the exception noted below).
-Listed below are some more details associated with the data that was calculated.
+Listed below is some more details associated with the data that was calculated.

 - “Pledged” money: The term “pledged” money includes all contributions made to a crowdfunding campaign whether the campaign was successful or not.

-- Successful campaign: A successful campaign is define here as one which has an amount pledged that is greater or equal to its goal, by the time the campaign ends.
+- Successful campaign: A successful campaign is define here as one which has an amount pledged that is greater or equal to it’s goal, by the time the campaign ends.